 Root Words, Roots and Affixes

 Familiarity with Greek and Latin roots, as well as prefixes and suffixes, can help students understand the meaning of new words.
-This article includes many of the most common examples.
+This adapted article includes many of the most common examples.

 Introduction